nubenetes/awesome-kubernetes/docs/devsecops.md

 - [softwebsolutions.com: What is DevSecOps and why your business needs it](https://www.softwebsolutions.com/resources/devops-security-tools-benefits.html)
 - [containerjournal.com: Siloscape: The Dark Side of Kubernetes](https://containerjournal.com/features/siloscape-the-dark-side-of-kubernetes/) **Siloscape is the first known malware to operate exclusively from within a container and target backdoors inside poorly configured Kubernetes clusters.
 Prizmant details how the malware collects data at the cluster level, making any hosted databases, user credentials and any business-critical data inside an easy and obvious target for the autonomous attacker.**
 - [thenewstack.io: Infrastructure-as-Code: 6 Best Practices for Securing Applications 🌟](https://thenewstack.io/infrastructure-as-code-6-best-practices-for-securing-applications/)

+## Zero Trust Security
+- [dzone.com: What Is Zero Trust Security?](https://dzone.com/articles/what-is-zero-trust-security) Zero Trust security is an IT security framework that treats everyone and everything to be hostile (in a good way!).

 ## Authentication and Authorization
 - [thenewstack.io: How Do Authentication and Authorization Differ?](https://thenewstack.io/how-do-authentication-and-authorization-differ/)